Using the rejection sampling for finding tests: Materials and methods

-The AR test is not limited to these tests; with small modifications it can be used in many testing problems.
+The AR test is not limited to tests described in Definitions \ref{def:ar_stat_gof_e} and \ref{def:ar_stat_p}; with small modifications it can be used in many testing problems.
 For example, in \citet{Kuismin2025} the author used a similar test to examine if two univariate random variables are statistically independent.
 The definition of the AR test is flexible: in principle, it can be defined with respect to different assumptions about the proposal distribution.
-For instance, while testing claims about the population covariance matrix \citep[see, e.g.,][]{Bodnar.etal2025}, one could use the multivariate normal distribution, inverse Wishart distribution, the Lewandowski-Kurowicka-Joe distribution \citep{Lewandowski.etal2009}, or even estimate the population distribution from data for the proposal and target distribution.
+For instance, while testing claims about the population covariance matrix \citep[see, e.g.,][]{Bodnar.etal2025}, one could use the multivariate normal distribution, inverse Wishart distribution, the Lewandowski-Kurowicka-Joe distribution \citep{Lewandowski.etal2009}, or define it as a ratio of two density estimates in a two-sample testing problem.